NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/ThingsaboutCryptoPunks.md

 However, the network speed of almost all electronic devices is too slow.
 Think about it, in the early days, any ordinary computer could join the Bitcoin network to mine, but now with more and more people mining Bitcoin and the increasing difficulty of hash, people have to buy more high-performance graphics cards and combine more computers to mine.
 This is equivalent to a decentralized server room.

-Dominic thought, why not let data center server rooms act as nodes, which can also improve performance!
+Dominic thought, why not let data centre server rooms act as nodes, which can also improve performance!

 As a result, IC has become "server room chain", a decentralized network composed of server rooms around the world.
 Ethereum is better at financial dapps, while IC is good at general dapps.
 This has led to a "personal sovereignty" revolution in various Internet applications: envisioning the future of blockchain.